 When you get your Certificate, visit www.fido.royalcanin.ie to claim your free food from Royal Canin.
 You will need your certified chip number in order to claim.

 Registration for cats does not involve a Certificate, so in this case just wait until the day after registration with Fido before claiming your food voucher from Royal Canin.

 The Royal Canin offer only applies once per certified chip, so be advised that a previous owner of your pet may have already claimed from Royal Canin.

-The full terms and conditions are detailed by Royal Canin on www.fido.royalcanin.ie
+The full terms and conditions of the "Fido Offer" are described online by Royal Canin UK

-Royal Canin operates a separate programme for dog breeders, so Fido generally sends details of the Royal Canin offer to the first long-term registered owner when the Certificate is posted to that owner.
-By the time the Certificate arrives in the post, Royal Canin will be ready to accept the 15 digit chip number to approve the free food voucher.
+Royal Canin operates a separate programme for dog breeders, so Fido generally sends details of the Royal Canin offer to the first long-term registered owner when the Certificate is delivered to that owner.
+The day after registration, Royal Canin will be ready to accept the 15 digit chip number to approve your free food voucher.